flux-gui/flux-gui/CONTRIBUTING.md

 # Contributing

-Weave Gitops is a [Apache-2.0](LICENSE) project.
-This is an open source product with a community led by volunteers interested in the brilliant software originally created by Weaveworks. :heart:
+Flux GUI is a [Apache-2.0](LICENSE) project forked from Weave GitOps.
+This is an open source product with a community led by volunteers interested in the solution originally created by Weaveworks.

 We welcome improvements to reporting issues and documentation as well as to code.